bmxitalia/rectorch/docsrc/config-format.rst

 Neural Collaborative Reasoning data configuration file
 ------------------------

 The data configuration file for Neural Collaborative Reasoning (`NCR <https://grouplens.org/datasets/movielens/100k/>`_) is different from the standard configuration file since NCR uses a proprietary pre-processing.
 In particular, the pre-processing includes the following steps:

 1. the interactions are divided into positive and negative interactions based on a threshold.
-The interactions equal to or higher than the threshold are mapped to 1, while the remaining interactions are mapped to 0;
+The interactions equal to or higher than the threshold are mapped to 1 (positive interactions), while the remaining interactions are mapped to 0 (negative interactions);
 2. all the interactions are ordered by timestamp;
-3. the dataset is splitted into train, validation and test set using the leave-one procedure reported in the NCR paper;
+3. the dataset is split into train, validation and test set using the leave-one procedure reported in the NCR paper;
 4. the logical expressions are generated for train, validation, and test sets using the procedure explained in the NCR paper.